Script / Screenplay

 Ext. forests and suburbs – day

-funding a perennial problem, agencies struggled to reduce the risk of a
+With funding a perennial problem, agencies struggled to reduce the risk

 Tahoe vista– day